Cheltenham (Vic.)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates median income in Cheltenham suburb is $60,012 and average income is $77,720.
-This compares to Greater Melbourne's median income of $57,688 and average income of $75,164 during the same period.
-Based on Wage Price Index growth rate of 8.25% from financial year ending June 2023 to September 2025, estimated median income in Cheltenham would be approximately $64,963 and average income would be around $84,132 by that date.
-According to Census 2021 data, incomes in Cheltenham cluster around the 65th percentile nationally for households, families, and individuals.
-Income distribution shows that 29.0% of locals (7,446 people) fall within the $1,500 - $2,999 category, which is consistent with broader trends in the surrounding region at 32.8%.
-High housing costs consume 16.4% of income, but strong earnings place disposable income at the 60th percentile nationally.
-The area's SEIFA income ranking places it within the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows median income in Cheltenham is $60,012 and average income is $77,720.
+For Greater Melbourne, median income is $57,688 and average income is $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 are approximately $64,963 (median) and $84,132 (average).
+Census 2021 income data indicates household, family, and personal incomes in Cheltenham are at the 65th percentile nationally.
+Income distribution shows that 29.0% of locals fall into the $1,500 - 2,999 category, with surrounding regions showing 32.8% in the same bracket.
+High housing costs consume 16.4% of income, but strong earnings place disposable income at the 60th percentile and SEIFA income ranking places Cheltenham in the 8th decile.

 Frequently Asked Questions - Income